isomerpages/moe-nationaljc/resources/news/_posts/2019-08-07-post-Class of 2019 Award Recipients – NTU.md

 ---
 #### Class of 2019 Award Recipients – NTU

+Every year, NTU honours a group of outstanding students with various awards.
+These awards are given to those who have not only consistently secured high academic record but also participated in various projects, research and special activities.
+We are pleased to share with you the following list of Class 2019 award recipients who are alumni of National Junior College.

 | Name 	| Course 	| Awards 	|
 |---	|---	|---	|
 | Aisyah Binte Yusoff 	| Bachelor of Arts in Sociology 	| Koh Boon Hwee Scholars Award 	|